ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Primer BED file with six fields, containing the contig, start, stop, name, score, and strand fields.
 BED files have a 0-based start position.

-6. -o, --output_dir
+6. -o, --output\_dir

 Optional output directory to write results to.
 Default is current working directory.

 7. -j, --nthreads

 Number of additional alignment threads (bowtie2), and threads to use for BAM sorting (samtools).
-Multiprocessing is not currently supported for satmut\_utils sim or call Python code.
+Multiprocessing is not currently supported for satmut\_utils 'sim' or 'call' Python code.

-8. -e, --max_nm
+8. -e, --max\_nm

 Maximum edit distance for either mate of a pair to be considered for simulation and variant calling.
 Default 10.

-### sim options
+### 'sim' options

 1. -a, --alignments

 This is a BAM file containing paired-end alignments to a single transcript or contig.
 If a BAM file is not generated, use satmut\_align for bowtie2 alignment.
-If reads have been aligned with another aligner, there is no guarantee sim will complete without error, as certain alignment tags (e.g. MD tag) are required for sim.
+If reads have been aligned with another aligner, there is no guarantee 'sim' will complete without error, as certain alignment tags (e.g. MD tag) are required for 'sim'.

 2. -v, --vcf